dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-maintainers/buildfarm-setup.rst

 Adding Users
 ^^^^^^^^^^^^

-From here on in (Jan 2009), we are trying to keep userids in sync across all machines. ``www.opencsw.org`` is considered the master.
-If a user exists on www, then an account created from them on other machines, should be made to match up userids.
+From here on in (Jan 2009), we are trying to keep user ids in sync across all machines. ``www.opencsw.org`` is considered the master.
+If a user exists on www, then an account created from them on other machines, should be made to match up user ids.

 There are some older, legacy, non-matched-up accounts.
 To make it easier to identify between newer and older accounts, cleanly created accounts are